 Suppliers of capital goods to the Algerian market are required to provide post-sales service and customer support.
 Free sales service is usually needed for one or two years, depending on the nature of the transaction.
-U.S. firms are respected for their high quality of post-sale services.
+U.S. firms are respected for their high-quality post-sale services.
 Suppliers may enter into agreements to provide customers with extended sales service, referred to as technical assistance in Algeria.

 Foreign suppliers provide customer support via liaison offices or local business distributors in Algeria.
-Liaison offices are prohibited from engaging in commercial transactions and cannot import, distribute, or invoice any equipment, spare parts, or services.
-These items must be imported by the Algerian end-users either directly or through distributors.
+Liaison offices cannot engage in commercial transactions and cannot import, distribute, or invoice equipment, spare parts, or services.
+These items must be imported by the Algerian end-users directly or through distributors.

 Sales service for consumer goods is a relatively new development in Algeria.
 Distributors of foreign products must offer a six- to eighteen-month warranty and stock parts locally to provide customer post-sales service.
 For automobile sales, distributors typically offer five years of post-sales service.